New arrivals at the Alien Planet.

 "He is to be your husband.
 It has all been arranged for you.
 You are a lucky girl marrying a pilot."

-"Me, marry an aeroplane pilot who I don't even know.
+"Husband!
+Marry an aeroplane pilot who I don't even know.
 You must be off your rocker.
 I'm going thank you very much."
 She rushed out of the room, opened the street door, and then dashed out across the front garden and onto the pavement.
 She looked at the bungalows opposite, along the street, and up into the hills.
 She saw many buildings, all of them single storey, a public house, a church, and not one of them with a roof.
-She stood staring at the church and noticed a young man dressed in a RAF uniform walking along the pavement towards her.
-He had just stepped out of a shop and had a newspaper in his hand.
+She stood staring at the church and then noticed a young man dressed in an RAF uniform walking along the pavement towards her.
+He had just stepped out of a shop with a newspaper in his hand.
 Eve stood watching him as he approached smiling at her.

 "And you will be, Eve, I suppose," he said.
 "Well, this is a curious turnout.
 Still, it's better than being dead."

 "What a strange thing to say," Eve said as she stood looking at him, feeling a slight thrill because such a good-looking RAF pilot was talking to her, but also feeling apprehension and confusion because of the bizarre situation thrust on her.
 Despite his good looks, she was unsure if he could be trusted.

 "I suppose I'd better introduce myself, I'm Roger.
 It appears I'm to be your future husband."

 "Are you now?" she said.
 "Well, you can go and scratch.
 What the heck is going on?"

 "Oh you haven't been briefed yet, haven't been inducted as they say."

 "Haven't been anything mate, except I've been spoken to by some mad old geezer in there."